AbhijeetSaha2142/shell/README.md

 ---
 ### Bugs
 - Test file (test.txt) must be inputted manually (no make run < test.txt).
---Using make run < test.txt does not create files after redirection for some reason.
+*Using make run < test.txt does not create files after redirection for some reason.
 - Error messages may sometimes not be displayed
 - Double redirection (ex. cat < makefile > out.txt) does not work (results in a seg fault)
 - two ;; breaks